Anggrajaya/Anggrajaya/README.md

 - 👋 Hi, I’m @Anggrajaya
 - 👀 I’m interested in WEB Programing
-- 🌱 I’m currently learning JS and PHP
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 You Can Contact Me in Instagram on @wijayaanggraena7